-This course addresses application of fundamental marketing concepts to the sport industry.
+This course addresses the application of fundamental marketing concepts to the sport industry.
 Marketing research, promotions, fund-raising, advertising, and assessment of marketing programs specific to sport will be covered.
-Prerequisite: SMGT 130 with a grade of "C" or higher

 430 Legal Aspects of Sports

 This course encompasses the study of the legal liabilities and responsibilities of coaches, trainers, administrators and institutions as related to sports.